doyun421/AI/README.md

 biggest important thing ever.
 ## 1. interior game or interior business with AI AR environment.
-        a) How to code a virtual reality game with voices. voice detect and recognization engine.
+        a) How to code a virtual reality game with voices. to create a virtual environments with code. c++ or python?

+        음식 식단
+        voice detect and recognization engine.
         what is the engine?

         I need to collect all questions not simple but complicated and effective things. this is for shorten time consumption searching garbage things.

         how to earn more than 900 a month in Korea. or how to go a company such as intel, tesla, etc. in korea as usa part. not korean branches. how to build a business with small money.

         how to eat healthier than before. eat happily.